Kenneth E. Buzzell

 After 32 years of service, Commissioner Ken Buzzell retired from the Los Angeles Fire Department (LAFD) in 2007 as a Captain 2.
 During his tenure on the LAFD he was certified as both an EMT and Urban Search and Rescue Technician.

-Commissioner Buzzell was elected to the position of retired Fire Department representative to the Board of Fire and Police Pension Commissioners and was sworn in on October 5, 2017.
+Commissioner Buzzell has served as the retired Fire Department representative on the Board of Fire and Police Pension Commissioners since first being elected in October of 2017.

 Prior to joining the LAFD, Commissioner Buzzell worked three years in management as a Labor Relations Representative at the B-1 and Space Divisions of Rockwell International, Inc.

 Mr. Buzzell is a graduate of UCLA with a B.A. in Psychology and a M.S. in Management.